OSSimulation/iOS-artwork/README.md

 # iOS-artwork

-### Forked from Jato-BZ's fork to add Python 3 support
+### Forked from Jato-BZ's fork to add Python 3 support.

-Please note that creating an .artwork file will most likely will not work.
+### Please note that creating an .artwork file has been disabled.
+Use the original fork instead.

 You need the PIL (Pillow) library installed in order for this to function.

 Make sure you clone the entire repository or the below command will not work.
 Example command: